 College Principal Purpose Provides Academic leadership and direction for the College.
 Responsible to the Managing Directors, and Board of Governors for the exercise of these responsibilities and for the efficient and proper operational management of the College. ensures that the College complies with relevant statutory, regulatory and accreditation agencies.
 The College Principal is supported in this role by the Head of School and by the Registrar, who each carry responsibility for leading policy development and service delivery in their respective areas.
 Responsibilities The College Principal has particular responsibility to: Provides leadership to the academic community of IBAT College Dublin to ensure that it is enabled to develop and fulfil its potential as a provider of higher education.
 Lead, manage and direct IBAT College Dublin in its academic, administrative, and other activities for the overall delivery of a quality service to stakeholders -learners, staff and employers.
 Connects and nurtures relations with IBAT College Dublin alumni cultural and service sectors of Irish/Dublin society to promote mutually beneficial partnerships and alliances.
 For example, Chair of the College Business Focus Group.
 Represent IBAT College Dublin interests in appropriate fora to ensure that the College contributes to and draws from best practice.
 Approve the appointment of Academic staff and conditions under the guidance of the Managing Directors and the Board of Governors.
-Ensures an academic management structure which: Develops and implements policies and programmes which place the student experience at the heart of the College and ensures that IBAT College Dublin remains a destination of choice for English language, professional education, undergraduate and post graduate students across all disciplines.
+Ensures an academic management structure which: Develops and implements policies and programmes which place the student experience at the heart of the College and ensures that IBAT College Dublin remains a destination of choice for English language, professional education, undergraduate and post graduate students across all disciplines and all modes of delivery.
 Develops and keeps under review the academic, management, operational and quality assurance structures, and processes of IBAT College Dublin to ensure that the resources of the College are enabled to play a full role in the delivery of its strategic goals and into the development of all course offerings.
 Ensures that all academic, management, operational and quality assurance processes and practices comply with the regulations and requirements of all relevant statutory, regulatory, and accreditation agencies.
-Participates, as appropriate, in all relevant governance units set out in the governance section (2.3) of the Quality Assurance Handbook.
-Other duties assigned f Reports to committees.
-The Managing Director(s), Board of Governors (academic matters), for the efficient and effective use of all resources at IBAT College Dublin.
+Develops and keeps under review the academic across end the college are enabled to play a full role in the delivery of its strategic goals and i Is an ex officio member of all College boards, committees, and sub- committees.
+Reports to The Managing Director(s), Board of Governors (academic matters), for the efficient and effective use of all resources at IBAT College Dublin.